 If Kids Don’t Get That Sick from COVID, Why Will They Need to Get Vaccinated?

 As of May 6, 2021, the American Academy of Pediatrics and the Children’s Hospital Association report that over 3.85 million children have tested positive for COVID-19.

 The vaccine is important for the health and safety of children, but also to prevent them from spreading the disease to adults such as parents, grandparents and teachers.
 Vaccines are going to be critical to get rid of the pandemic.
 It’s much safer to get the vaccine than to contract the disease.

 Depending on the vaccine, it is provided as a one- or two-dose series of shots.
 For the two-dose regimen, the second dose is given three to four weeks after the first dose.
 It is important to receive the entire vaccine series and to receive the same vaccine for each dose (i.e., two doses of Pfizer or two doses of Moderna, not one dose of Pfizer and one dose of Moderna).

 Are the Vaccines Safe?

 Yes.
-Both the authorized Pfizer and Moderna vaccines, as well as the two additional vaccines that are in development, have shown a good safety profile during their clinical trials.
+The authorized vaccines, as well as additional vaccines that are in development, have shown a good safety profile during their clinical trials.